liborty/rstats/README.md

 * linear transformation to [0,1],
 * other measures and vector algebra operators

+### MutStats

+A few of the `Stats` methods are reimplemented under this trait (only for f64), so that they mutate `self` in-place.
+This is more efficient and convenient in some circumstances, such as in vector iterative methods.

 ### Vecg

 Vector algebra operations between two slices `&[T]`, `&[U]` of any length (dimensionality):